Dada: Legacy

 While broadly based, the movement was unstable.
 By 1924 in Paris, Dada was melding into Surrealism, and artists had gone on to other ideas and movements, including Surrealism, social realism and other forms of modernism.
 Some theorists argue that Dada was actually the beginning of postmodern art.

 By the dawn of the Second World War, many of the European Dadaists had emigrated to the United States.
 Some (Otto Freundlich, Walter Serner) died in death camps under Adolf Hitler, who actively persecuted the kind of "degenerate art" that he considered Dada to represent.
 The movement became less active as post-war optimism led to the development of new movements in art and literature.

 Dada is a named influence and reference of various anti-art and political and cultural movements, including the Situationist International and culture jamming groups like the Cacophony Society.
 Upon breaking up in July 2012, anarchist pop band Chumbawamba issued a statement which compared their own legacy with that of the Dada art movement.

+Dada's experiments with cinema, montage and the crossing of artistic media formed another strand of its later influence.
+Elder emphasises the formal relationships among Dada collage, photomontage, simultaneous performance and film, all of which could organise heterogeneous fragments without subordinating them to a single continuous perspective or narrative.
+These experiments became part of the wider inheritance of twentieth-century experimental film, performance and intermedia practice, alongside the better-known legacy of the readymade and anti-art.
+Histories of Dada cinema have also traced this legacy into postwar experimental film and the American Neo-Dada milieu of the late 1950s and early 1960s, when film, assemblage and performance increasingly overlapped with the emerging happening, including the work of Allan Kaprow.